Notepatra Notepatra v0.1.114 docs

 The dropdown lists Notepatra's curated catalog rather than the model you loaded.

-Cloud backends (OpenAI, OpenRouter, Anthropic, Azure, Ollama Cloud)
+Cloud backends (OpenAI, OpenRouter, Azure, Ollama Cloud)

 Cloud backends need a key.
 Notepatra has per-provider key slots — keys never cross-pollinate between providers.
 Open Settings → Preferences → AI to see the four sections (OpenRouter, OpenAI, Ollama Cloud, Azure OpenAI), each with its own Test / Save / Forget buttons.